Articles

 Therefore, let me list down the items that you should consider as Assets, and the items that you should consider as Liabilities.

-What you should consider as an Asset?
+What should you consider as an Asset?

 • Market value of your house